jacqueline-kraus/MS4-anime-art/README.md

 - I want to generate revenue by offering a product that can be purchased through a webshop.
 - I want the user to understand what product I am offering.
 - I want to offer only exclusive products, that a user cannot purchase anywhere else.
+- I want to be able to add a product so that I can add new products to the shop.
+- I want to be able to edit a product so that I can update product information.
+- I want to be able to delete a product so that I can remove products from the shop.

 ## Customer goals
 ### As a user